How To Reduce Taxable Income Legally

 Strategy 2: Health Savings Account — Triple-Tax Advantage

-The HSA is arguably the most tax-efficient savings vehicle in the US tax code.
-No other account offers all three of these benefits simultaneously:
+The HSA is arguably the most tax-efficient savings vehicle in the entire US tax code.
+No other account type offers all three of these features simultaneously:

-1. Contributions are pre-tax (reduce federal income tax, state income tax, and FICA)
+1. Contributions go in pre-tax — reduce federal income tax, state income tax, AND FICA taxes

-2. Investment growth is tax-free (HSA funds can be invested in mutual funds, ETFs)
+2. Investment growth inside the account is tax-free — HSA funds can be invested in mutual funds and ETFs

-3. Withdrawals for qualified medical expenses are tax-free (no tax at any stage)
+3. Withdrawals for qualified medical expenses come out tax-free — no tax at any point in the cycle

 - Minimum deductible: $1,650 (individual), $3,300 (family)